theNewDynamic/melissa-del-bosque/content/_index.md

 ---
-title: "Melissa del Bosque"
+title: Melissa del Bosque
-description: "Melissa del Bosque is an award-winning investigative journalist who has covered the U.S.-Mexico border region for the past two decades."
+description: Melissa del Bosque is an award-winning investigative journalist who has covered the U.S.-Mexico border region for the past two decades.
 hero:
-  image: /images/homepage-melissa-del-bosque.jpg
+  image: "/images/homepage-melissa-del-bosque.jpg"

 ---

-Melissa's work has been published in international and national publications including, *Time*, *The Guardian* and *Marie Claire*.
-Her work has also been featured in television and radio on *Democracy Now!*, *MSNBC*, *PBS*, the *BBC* and *NPR*.
-Currently, she is an investigative reporter with *The Texas Observer* and a Lannan reporting fellow with The Investigative Fund.
+Melissa's work has been published in international and national publications including, _Time_, _The Guardian_ and _Marie Claire_.
+Her work has also been featured in television and radio on _Democracy Now!_, _MSNBC_, _PBS_, the _BBC_ and _NPR_.
+Currently, she is an investigative reporter with _The Texas Observer_ and a Lannan reporting fellow with The Investigative Fund..